 - Opening accounts in malicious websites

-- Installing malicious android software and applications which create backdoors for hackers to access your device or network.
-The apps help to by-pass the 2-factor authentication mechanism meant to secure your system and accounts.
+- Installing malicious android software and applications which creates backdoors for hackers to access your device or network.
+The apps help to bypass the 2-factor authentication mechanism meant to secure your system and accounts.

 From phishing to malware